fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 13: سُورَةُ الرَّعۡدِ (Ar-Ra'd) - 29**
+**Surah 30: سُورَةُ الرُّومِ (Ar-Room) - 45**

-[and so it is that] they who attain to faith and do righteous deeds are destined for happiness [in this world] and the most beauteous of all goals [in the life to come]!"
+so that He might reward, out of His bounty, those who have attained to faith and done righteous deeds.
+Verily, He does not love those who refuse to acknowledge the truth –
  <!--END_SECTION:quran-->